Cordell & Cordell: Client-centered approach

 In a feature piece on Cordell & Cordell, The Cincinnati Enquirer outlined several reasons for the booming growth the firm has experienced, including how its unique customer service practices are notable to the legal profession.
 The article explained that Cordell & Cordell reviews social media profiles, communication between couples, and other sources as part of their background information gathering efforts.

 The Enquirer described how Cordell & Cordell's client care division is responsible for gauging client satisfaction throughout the divorce process.
 The law firm also uses a metric system to rate client satisfaction and promotes and rewards its lawyers based on these metrics.

-Media coverage

-The firm's business practices have been featured nationally in print by outlets such as The New York Times, The Wall Street Journal, USA Today and Time magazine; on TV with appearances on Fox & Friends; on radio with guest spots on Bloomberg Radio, Yahoo!
-Sports Radio, Money Radio and Fox News Radio; and online by CNN, Business Insider and The Huffington Post.